The Hollywood Trail Hike That Takes You To The Top Of The Hollywood Sign

 Throughout the hike, there are several nice spots to stop for a photo of the Los Angeles skyline.
 I loved being able to see downtown as well as the ocean.
 In a city that never seems to sleep it’s always nice to find spots that feel calm and far away from the hustle and bustle.

-Close to halfway through the hike there is an overlook with a bench which is a perfects spot for a break.
+Close to halfway through the hike, there is an overlook with a bench which is a perfect spot for a break.
 Luckily, since this is a popular trail you shouldn’t have to wait too long to find someone that you can ask to take a picture for you.
 We also saw plenty of people who brought their selfie sticks on the hike with them.
-So that’s always an option if you don’t want to wait and ask strangers to take your picture.
+That is always an option if you don’t want to wait and ask strangers to take your picture.

 Eventually, you will finish the Bronson Canyon Trail hike and will see the sign in the picture above.
 This is when you will choose if you want to go on the front side of the sign or the backside.
 Since I have seen the front side of the sign more times than I can count I decided that I wanted to hike to the back of the Hollywood sign.
 If you too want to go to the back of the sign it’s the Mt.
 Lee Summit hike that you need to combine with the Bronson Canyon hike.
 Want to go to the front side of the sign?
 Just take a left when you arrive at this sign instead of a right.
 Just a reminder that you can’t go up to the letters but you can get close!

 The Mt.
 Lee Summit hiking trail takes you along the fence you see in the picture.
 So you are only about 10 feet away from the back of the Hollywood sign.
 For better pictures though it is recommended to get on top of the summit.
 In under five minutes, you can make your way from the letters to the summit.